-We were engaged by the general meeting as auditor of Volkswagen Financial Services N.V. on 16 November 2020, as of the audit for the year 2020 and have operated as statutory auditor ever since that date.
+We were engaged by supervisory board as auditor of Volkswagen Financial Services N.V. on 16 November 2020, as of the audit for the year 2020 and have operated as statutory auditor ever since that date.

 No prohibited non-audit services